VinceDeslo/GhibList/README.md

 and view custom lists of Studio Ghibli movies that they intend to watch.

 This is a first introduction to Node.js, React.js and MongoDB.
+The template of the project is provided by a tutorial on:
+CodingTheSmartWay.com

+Further functionnality will be added to the template after the base project is built.

 ## Task List
 - [x] Create React.js project.